Additional Educational Needs at Westmeads

 Class teachers also identify children who are working at a greater depth in any area of the curriculum.
 These children are supported and challenged in their area of strength and are given opportunities to practice and share their talents.
 Through lunchtime and after school clubs, children are encouraged to try different activities and develop their skills and interests.

 We advocate inclusion and celebrate diversity at all levels.
 We encourage all adults and children to support and respect each other.
 Within this positive atmosphere we aim to provide equality of opportunity for all children.

 There is a full copy of the SEN Policy available in the school office and on our school website.
 Its effectiveness is reviewed annually, the purpose of which is to ensure that all our children are given the opportunity to make the most of their abilities before they move to Junior School.

 Mrs Kate Gowing, Special Educational Needs Co-ordinator (SENCo)

 Tel: 01227 272995

-Our Deputy Head teacher, Mrs Kate Gowing, is our Special Education Needs Co-ordinator (SENCo), and is based in the Rainbow Room and can be contacted through the main school office.
+Our Deputy Head teacher, Mrs Kate Gowing, is our Special Education Needs Co-ordinator (SENCo), and is based in the Rainbow Room.
+She can be contacted through the main school office.